 All real estate is local, even micro-local.
 Values for similar homes in one neighborhood can be completely different in a neighborhood only blocks away.
 Zillow can’t get inside a home and see the differences in amenities…like an updated kitchen with pristine hardwoods, granite countertops, custom maple cabinets and top-of-the-line appliances; compared to a similar home with basic builder grade finishes and 15-year-old carpet.

-Local Realtors Know Values
+☺ Local Realtors Know Values

 Only a local Realtor who knows the area can provide a realistic estimate.
 He or she knows the local neighborhoods and values based on everything that is objective as well as subjective.
 A local Realtor knows what the trends are in the neighborhood.
 Some areas hold their value better than others, due to a lot of factors: Type of construction, age of home, added amenities, and what’s going on in the neighborhood or area.

 Our recent experience is that some neighborhoods are more effected by the downward drag of foreclosures and short sales on the market than other neighborhoods are.
-Two particular neighborhoods here in Frederick were primarily built during the years from 2003 – 2006, and the majority of the homes were financed with ARM’s…Adjustable Rate Mortgages.
+Two particular neighborhoods here in Frederick were primarily built during the years from 2003 – 2006, and the majority of the homes were financed with Adjustable Rate Mortgages (ARM’s).
 Unfortunately, when the rates adjusted after the values had fallen…these neighborhoods were filled with short sales.

 As Bill Gassett points out in his article, Some Zillow Listings Are Not For Sale, the data Zillow collects on these homes comes from Realty Trac, a site that collects data on distressed housing, these homes are most often, not even on the market.

 Data can be faulty.
 It happens.
 Sometimes it’s no one’s fault, it’s an imperfect system that data engineers are still perfecting.
 But sometimes it’s by design.
 The longer homes are listed as available, the more traffic the website gets.
-The more homes listed, like preforeclosures, the more “eye candy” on the website to attract visitors.
+The more homes listed, like pre-foreclosures, the more “eye candy” on the website to attract visitors.
 Add to that more push notifications that people get on the Zillow app as they search neighborhoods.

 “If I just want to see houses, who cares?”
 Fair question.
 Let’s consider the Zestimate…